LEARN

 Which of these is an example of a federal responsibility?

-What is the sovereign's role in Canada?
+What is the role of a Lieutenant Governor?

 Comments are closed.